ConwayC1987/Portfolio-1/README.md

 ## 4. Features Used

+## Navbar
 ![Navbar](/assets/images/navbar.jpg "Navbar image from the website")
 - The navbar is a key feature without the site and is same layout on all pages making an easy user experience.
 - The site logo is on the left hand side of the navbar and is also a clickable link to bring the user back to the home page and will change colour to let the user know what page they are on.
 - The navbar on the left has three clickable links to different pages on the website that will change colour when clicked.
+When the user hovers over the link the colour changes so the user knows what page they are selecting.
 - When the screen size goes down the navbar will stack on top of eachother and center themselves in the screen.
 - The navbar means the user will not have to click back as everything is accessible from the navbar.
 - The colour scheme is kept through out the website, representing the Irish flag colours.